-- (a) Once effective, this Compact shall be in full force and effect for state law purposes until December 31, 2025.
-No sooner than eighteen (18) months prior to the aforementioned termination date, either party may request the other party to enter into negotiations to extend this Compact or to enter into a new compact. - (b) Either party may bring an action in federal court, after providing a thirty (30) day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
-Unless said declaration is stayed, upon issuance of such a declaration by the trial court, the complaining party may unilaterally terminate this Compact upon service of written notice on the other party.
-In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for San Bernardino County.
-The parties expressly waive their immunity to suit for purposes of an action under this subdivision, subject to the qualifications stated in section 13.4.
+(a) Once effective, this Compact shall be in full force and effect for State law purposes until December 31, 2030.

+- (b) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
+Unless the declaration is stayed, upon issuance of such a declaration by the trial court, the complaining party may unilaterally terminate this Compact upon service of written notice on the other party.
+In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for Lake County.
+The parties expressly waive their immunity from suit for purposes of an action under this subdivision, subject to the qualifications stated in section 13.4. - (c) If this Compact does not take effect by December 31, 2010, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.